schombert/Project-Alice/docs/contributing.md

 Help that I am currently looking for:

-#### Programming (all in C++):

-Priority 1: We could use more programmers to help finish the UI.
-There are a lot of complicated tool tips and other detail work that more programmers, even relative novices, could make meaningful contributions to.
-The major work on the UI is currently wrapping up, so this may soon disappear as an on-ramp for new contributors.
-Priority 2: Making a cooler map.
-I am basically satisfied with the map as it currently stands, but maybe someone with the right combination of OpenGL experience and artistic talent could do something really cool with it.
-Priority 3: AI work.
-We aren't actually to the AI-writing stage quite yet, but we are getting close to it (currently scheduled to start in July), and anyone with experience with that sort of work would be welcome to help with preparation and planning for it.
-Priority 4: General bug fixing and polish.
-We need people who are able to run the game to find bugs, both of the program-crashing variety and simply places where the rules of the game have been implemented incorrectly, and who are then able to find the causes of those issues and, ideally, fix them.

 #### Art:

 I would like to find someone who could essentially redo all of the existing Victoria 2 UI assets in a new artistic style to give the game its own distinctive visual identity.
 Yes, I know that this is no trivial thing.

+#### Maps:

+Currently, we make a somewhat ugly compromise to stretch the existing game maps over the globe.
+I would love to be able to ship a proper map that covers the globe.
+Working on the map requires basic image-editing skills and a whole mountain of patience.

 #### Testers:

-We are looking for people who can build a C++ project and run it, but who don't want to (or aren't comfortable) contributing code.
-Testers are expected to build the project and poke at it on a semi-regular basis to find bugs, especially those that don't appear for the software/hardware combinations that we are developing on.
+I am looking for people who can build a C++ project and run it, but who don't want to (or aren't comfortable) contributing code.
+Testers are expected to build the project and poke at it on a semi-regular basis to find bugs, especially those that don't appear for the software/hardware combinations that I am not developing on.
 Speak to our project coordinator if you are interested in being a tester.

-#### Other:

-If you have some other skill or contribution that you think you can make, I am open to suggestions

-### Free agents
+#### Free agents

 Since this is an open-source project, you don't have to be an official member of the team to contribute.
 Anyone can make a PR through github and contribute in an *ad hoc* manner that way.